larest/UMLPlaygroundProject/README.md

 # UMLPlaygroundProject
-java project to learn and play with UML

-This is bunch of java classes for learn UML and PUML in IDEA.
+This is bunch of java classes for learn UML and PUML in Intellij IDEA.
-The project has some not-good decisions.
+The project have some not-good decisions.
 It except you can fix it.